 \subsection{Singularities of good moduli spaces}

 Many moduli stacks have either local or even global descriptions as quotient stacks for actions of reductive groups on smooth varieties.
 If such a moduli stack admits a quasi-projective good moduli space in the sense of \cite{Alp13}, our main results can be applied to prove that the good moduli space has klt type singularities.
-As a consequence, one could try to run a minimal model program on the good moduli space and interpret it in terms intrinsic to the moduli problem.
+As a consequence, similar to the Hassett-Keel program \cite{HassettHyeon} one could try to run a minimal model program on the good moduli space and interpret the steps of the MMP in terms intrinsic to the moduli problem, cf.~\cite{deVleming}.

-One particular case admitting a global quotient description is the moduli stack of K-semistable Fano manifolds of fixed volume~\cite{LWX18}, for which we obtain the following result; see however Remark~\ref{rem:badboundary}.
+One particular case admitting a global quotient description is the moduli stack of K-polystable smooth Fano varieties of fixed volume~\cite{LWX18}, for which we obtain the following result; see however Remark~\ref{rem:badboundary}.

 \begin{introthm} Let $n$ be a positive integer and $v$ be a positive rational number.
-Let $X_{n,v}$ be the good moduli space of K-polystable Fano manifolds of dimension $n$ and volume $v$.
+Let $X_{n,v}$ be the good moduli space of K-polystable smooth Fano varieties of dimension $n$ and volume $v$.
 Then, there exists an effective divisor $B_{n,v}$ on $X_{n,v}$ so that the pair $(X_{n,v},B_{n,v})$ has Kawamata log terminal singularities. \end{introthm}

 The general result for smooth, but not necessarily global quotient stacks reads as follows.

 \begin{introthm} Let $\mathcal{X}$ be a quasi-separated smooth algebraic stack of finite type over $\mathbb{K}$ with affine diagonal.
 If $\mathcal{X}$ admits a quasi-projective good moduli space $\mathcal{X} \to X$, then $X$ is of klt type. \end{introthm}